 Practices: Time and locations of practices are at the discretion of the coaches.
 Practices are conducted on weekday evenings or on Saturdays and will begin in December.
-Practices are held at Killingworth Elementary School, Haddam Elementary School, Burr Elementary School, and HK old and new Middle School Gyms.
+Practices are held at Killingworth Elementary School, Burr Elementary School, and HK old and new Middle School Gyms.

-Games: Pre-season and regular season games are played at the gyms listed above on weekday evenings and Saturdays from January 8th – March 3rd.
+Games: Games are played at the gyms listed above on weekday evenings and some Saturdays from January 10th – February 25th.

 Equipment: Each player receives a team uniform top.
 Players provide shorts and sneakers.

 Skyhawks Basketball Clinics (Gr.
 K-1) and 2nd Grade Basketball: Please look for information in the Winter brochure.

 Please review these policies regarding participation in the HK Youth Basketball Program (sponsored by HK Recreation Dept).